 I will have to say at the start that no two ovens are the same.
 In fact, my oven runs cooler than most.

-So my recommendation is to start with 325 degrees F and work up from there if you are unsure about whether your oven is too hot or cool for this recipe.
+So my recommendation is to start with 325 degrees F and work up in increments of 25 degrees if you are unsure about whether your oven is too hot or cool for this recipe.